Half Persian 3-in-1, AR 6.35 1/2" @ 2.0mm, 3/8" @ 1.5mm, 1/4" @ 1.0mm

 Go low enough and it will bind upon itself before becoming unweavable as there won't

-be enough space to weave the rings.
-Aside from the AR-sensitive weaves, there is no
+be enough space for additional rings.
+Barring AR-sensitive weaves, there is no

 In a wide-ranging AR size run of the same weave, a few will collapse when laid down, indicating the AR